Learning to drive, safely

 Talk to them about learning to drive and the various stages and conditions of the licence system.
 Start discussing driving skills and pointing out information about hazards when they are with you as a passenger.

-It’s safer for your teen to learn in a more modern car as these generally have better safety features, like airbags, than older models.
+It’s safer for your teen to learn in a more modern car as these generally have better safety features like: airbags, electronic stability control, ABS brakes, than older models.

 Resources for learning to drive